 I could have gone to a psychologist for years and never gotten that much help!
 And, it was cheaper than a one hour session with my psychologist!
 She wanted me to come in 3 days a week and give me drugs!

 A few days after my visit with the naturopath, I stumbled across one of Teal Swan's online synchronization workshop videos.
 These are events where she facilitates emotional healing.
-(These videos used to be available to watch for free but now you must pay a small fee to access.
+(These videos used to be available to watch for free but now you must pay a small fee to access her whole library.
 It's worth it.
 The workshop I watched was from June, 2015.)

 An audience member submitted a question asking about the reason for her hair loss.
 Teal said that the questioner as well as the whole audience's primary struggle or dominant vibration was "failure stress."

 Fear of failure was causing dysfunction in the majority of the audience resulting in various physical symptoms.

 Oh my god!
 That's me!
 I have been working on writing a book which I have made myself feel like my life depends on succeeding at.

 Teal said that those of us suffering with failure stress leave very little room in our lives to make a mistake.
 We are very hard on ourselves and that hardness is depleting our hormone levels.